ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

    Your local R environment accesses the Comprehensive R Archive Network (CRAN) and automatically downloads and installs the `ibmdbR` package and any prerequisite packages that are not already installed.

-2. Create an ODBC driver connection between your R development environment and your Data Virtualization instance:
+2. Create an ODBC driver connection between your R development environment and your {{site.data.keyword.dv_short}} instance:

    a.
 [Set up your database as an ODBC data source](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.doc/connecting/connect_connecting_cli_and_odbc_applications.html){:external}.